We are partners in Christ's ministry of reconciliation.

 From now on, therefore, we regard no one from a human point of view; even though we once knew Christ from a human point of view, we know him no longer in that way.
 So if anyone is in Christ, there is a new creation: everything old has passed away; see, everything has become new!
 All this is from God, who reconciled us to himself through Christ, and has given us the ministry of reconciliation. - 1 Corinthians 5:16-18

 "Faith is taking the next step, even when you can't see the whole staircase." - Dr. Martin Luther King, Jr.

 But what is the next step?

 How do we advocate - like the Good Samaritan - for our neighbor(s) in need?
 How do we minister effectively and faithfully to 'the least of these'?
 How do we seek and serve Christ in all persons, loving our neighbors as ourselves, and respecting the dignity of every human being?

-Before we can act, we need to understand the various perspectives and complexities of any issue to help us avoid a "Ready, Fire, Aim!" approach.
-Here are some resources to help you engage with current issues and equip you for advocacy from a faith perspective.
+Here are some resources to help you engage with current issues and to equip you for advocacy from a faith perspective.

-Episcopal News Service (can subscribe for a daily email)
+Episcopal News Service (subscribe for a daily email)

-Episcopal Public Policy Network (can sign up for regular notifications)
+Episcopal Public Policy Network (sign up for regular notifications)